 In their systematic review of top business journals mentioned earlier, Sullivan et al.’s (2021) search through articles published from 2007 through 2018 (12 years of journal articles across 24 journals) using the search term outl* (and where the context was relevant) yielded 2,582 articles.
 They found a “surprisingly diverse array of methods used to discover and treat outliers,” highlighting the top five in their paper.
 Winsorization was the most frequently mentioned method at n=637 articles.
 Leone (2019) also found winsorization one of the most commonly used methods, noting that while it’s used in many applied empirical studies, the technique was not mentioned in any of the textbooks they reviewed; this points to just one example of inconsistencies between applied and methodological sources.
 Sullivan et al.’s second most commonly mentioned method was robust analysis methods (n=580) in which outliers were not identified outright, but the authors employed robust analysis methods such as transformations to minimize the effect of possible outliers in the data.
 Third, the team identified n=558 articles simply referring to the identification of extreme values (and removal, deletion, or ignoring), with no reference to the threshold used to conclude that the outlier was, in fact, extreme or influential.
 Trimming was the fourth most common (n=233 articles), followed by n=179 articles where the authors indicated that they checked for outliers, but provided no additional details.
 Trimming was also cited by other authors as a commonly used technique (Gregori et al., 2011; Weichle et al., 2013); Weichle notes that researchers use cutoff levels ranging anywhere from the upper 0.5% to 20% of the cost distribution.
 Further details will be described below.

+Standard Deviation

 One of the most canonical techniques for examining how spread out the variables in the distribution are is measuring the data point’s standard deviation from the mean (Bhattarai, 2013; Metcalf & Casey, 2016).
 The standard deviation (SD) measures how closely data points are clustered around the mean, typically denoted by σ.
 Commonly, values greater than µ+3σ or less than µ-3σ are considered outliers.
 Bhattarai points out that SD-based methods are often prone to a masking effect if few extremely large values happen to be together at the upper end.
 Related to the SD-method, many authors use percentile rank or a ranking method: Bhattarai suggests looking at values higher than the top 2.5 percentile, and another paper conducted a sensitivity analysis trimming values at the 99th percentile (Murphy et al., 2018).

+Box-plot Analysis